openstack-archive/deb-python-positional/README.rst

     >>> MyClass.my_method(10, kwonly1=20)  # Ok.

 For compatibility reasons you may wish to not always raise an exception so a WARN mode is available.
-Rather than raise an exception a warning message will be logged:
+Rather than raise an exception a warning will be emitted.

 .. code:: python